todogroup/ospology/local-meetups/local-host-guidelines.md

 * You meet TODO Local Host's [requirements](#local-host-requirements-and-responsibilities)
 * You take care of TODO Local Host's [responsibilities](#local-host-requirements-and-responsibilities)

-## Local Host Requirements and Responsibilities
+## Requirements and Responsibilities

-An individual may be qualified to become a local TODO organizer if:
+An individual may be qualified to become a TODO Local Host if:

 OPTION 1:
 * You are a TODO Member